chaisemartinPackages/dist_lag_het/README.md

 - **X1, X2, ...**: Covariates

 The first differences should exclude the first period (which would have NA values).

+## Options

+K: the number of treatment lags assumed to affect the current outcome.
+For instance, K=2 assumes that the current treatment and its first two lags affect the outcome.

+The package provides three model specifications:
+1. **Base Model** (`model = "base"`): Standard distributed-lag model with K lags
+2. **Interactions** (`model = "interactions"`): Includes interaction terms between current treatments and lags
+3. **Full Dynamics** (`model = "full_dynamics"`): Allows all treatment lags up to period one to affect the outcome (then K does not need to be specified).

+weights: to weight the estimation.

 ## Functions